tytydraco/yessleep/out/Arctica.md

 "Ice, ice, baby," London recanted.

-I could almost hear the drill screaming below as the bits continued to disappear down the hole.
+I watched as the bits continued to disappear down the hole.

 "How far did they want us to go," I asked.